Let's Dance (German TV series) season 15

 The fifteenth season of Let's Dance started on February 18, 2022, with the launch show on RTL, with the first regular show starting on February 25, 2022.
 Daniel Hartwich and Victoria Swarovski returned as hosts.
-Joachim Llambi, Motsi Mabuse and Jorge Gonzalez returned as judges.
+Joachim Llambi, Motsi Mabuse and Jorge González returned as judges.

 Like in the previous seasons during the launch show the 14 celebrities found out which professional dancer they will dance with for the next few weeks.

 Dancing Stars 2022 were René Casselly & Kathrin Menzinger.

 Couples

 In January 2022, RTL announced the 14 celebrities which will participate this season.
 On February 4, 2022, the professional dancers of the season were announced.